tangentsoft/pidp8i/src/cc8/README.md

 SABR is normally used as the second pass of the OS/8 FORTRAN II system.

-When you use the cross-compiler on a POSIX type system such as the Raspbian PiDP-8/I environment, the resulting `*.s` files will have LF-only line endings, but OS/8 expects CR+LF line endings.
+When you use the cross-compiler on a POSIX type system such as the Raspbian PiDP-8/I environment, the resulting `*.sb` files will have LF-only line endings, but OS/8 expects CR+LF line endings.
 The `txt2ptp` utility program included with the PiDP-8/I distribution will automatically do that conversion for you when making a SIMH paper tape